 Types of Benign Tumor

-Different types of benign tumors grow on the body; however, they rarely cause adverse health effects.
+Different types of benign tumors grow in the body but rarely cause adverse health effects.
 Still, you shouldn't overlook them because they can sometimes become malignant, causing harm to the body.

 People often get scared when they notice abnormal growths in their bodies.
 Not all tumors are cancerous; some are just harmless benign tumors.
 Different types of benign tumors exist, including adenomas, lipomas, and neuromas.